 During the course of the project, trails will be open for public use.
 Intermittent closures of some sections of the preserve and lakeshore will be required during construction for public safety.
-Trees will be removed for basin expansion, wetland creation, stream restoration and stormwater management.
-Over 1,000 native trees and shrubs will be planted as part of the project.
+Trees will be removed for basin expansion, wetland creation, stream restoration, and stormwater management.
+Over 1,000 native trees and shrubs will be planted.
 Please use caution, slow down and look for signs and work crews along the way.
 Learn more »

 Set in the midst of bustling suburbs, this emerald island offers a quiet place to relax and recreate with nature.
 Its wide open spaces are safe, clean and easy to explore.

 Four miles of crushed-gravel trails are open to hikers, bicyclists and cross-country skiers.
 Please keep dogs leashed and on trails at all times, and pick up after them.
 Learn about our off-leash Dog Parks (permit required).

 The trails run through open areas within the preserve, crossing several creeks, skirting the reservoir and traversing restored prairie.

 Pedestrian and bicycle access is available at the corner of Checker Road and Arlington Heights Road, on Checker Road west of Schaeffer Road, and at the corner of Lake Cook and Arlington Heights Roads.

 Most of this property was previously owned by the Popp family, who since early settlement times had farmed the rich land.
 The Popps initially had a dairy farm, and then converted to grain crops such as soybeans, wheat and corn.